pip-services/pip-services-docs/content/en/node/mysql/_index.md

 no_list: true
 weight: 30
 description: >
-    MySQL components for Node.js / ES2017.
+    MySQL components for Pip.Services in Node.js / ES2017.

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
 ---

 ### Packages